Marcin-Lewandowski/OnlineBanking/README.md

 The project is divided into directories [modules] and files.
 Forms (stores the classes of forms used in the project), instance (database), models (declarations of tables from the database), routes (routes in the form of functions) static (static files, images, css files, JavaScript scripts), templates (html templates).
-Files in the main application directory: app.py (main execution file), app.log (banking system log file), config.py and README.md
+Files in the main application directory: app.py (main execution file), app.log (banking system log file), config.py, README.md, LICENSE.txt and accounts_data.pdf.
+The entire project should be placed on drive c in a directory called OnlineBanking

 ## Main features of the application
 On the bank's client side.